Mumia Abu-Jamal: Life as a prisoner

 In 1995, Abu-Jamal was punished with solitary confinement for engaging in entrepreneurship contrary to prison regulations.
-Subsequent to the airing of the 1996 HBO documentary Mumia Abu-Jamal: A Case For Reasonable Doubt?, which included footage from visitation interviews conducted with him, the Pennsylvania Department of Corrections banned outsiders from using any recording equipment in state prisons.
+Subsequent to the airing of the 1996 HBO documentary Mumia Abu-Jamal: A Case for Reasonable Doubt?, which included footage from visitation interviews conducted with him, the Pennsylvania Department of Corrections banned outsiders from using any recording equipment in state prisons.

-In litigation before the U.S. Court of Appeals, in 1998 Abu-Jamal successfully established his right while in prison to write for financial gain.
+In litigation before the U.S. Court of Appeals, in 1998, Abu-Jamal successfully established his right while in prison to write for financial gain.
 The same litigation also established that the Pennsylvania Department of Corrections had illegally opened his mail in an attempt to establish whether he was earning money by his writing.

-When, for a brief time in August 1999, Abu-Jamal began delivering his radio commentaries live on the Pacifica Network's Democracy Now! weekday radio newsmagazine, prison staff severed the connecting wires of his telephone from their mounting in mid-performance.
-He was later allowed to resume his broadcasts, and hundreds of his broadcasts have been aired on Pacifica Radio.
+When, for a brief time in August 1999, Abu-Jamal began delivering his radio commentaries live on the Pacifica Network's weekday Democracy Now! radio newsmagazine program, prison staff severed the connecting wires of his telephone from their mounting mid-broadcast.
+He was later allowed to resume his appearances, and hundreds of his broadcasts have since been aired on Pacifica Radio.

 Following the overturning of his death sentence, Abu-Jamal was sentenced to life in prison in December 2011.
-At the end of January 2012, he was shifted from the isolation of death row into the general prison population at State Correctional Institution – Mahanoy.
+At the end of January 2012, he was shifted from the isolation of death row into the general population at State Correctional Institution – Mahanoy.

-In August 2015, his attorneys filed suit in the U.S. District Court for the Middle District of Pennsylvania, alleging that he has not received appropriate medical care for his serious health conditions.
+In August 2015, Abu-Jamal's attorneys filed suit in the U.S. District Court for the Middle District of Pennsylvania, alleging that he has not received appropriate medical care for his serious health conditions.
 In April 2021, he tested positive for COVID-19 and was scheduled for heart surgery to relieve blocked coronary arteries.

 In 2022, Brown University's John Hay Library acquired Abu-Jamal's personal papers as part of its Voices of Mass Incarceration collecting initiative.
 According to a Brown University archivist, the Abu-Jamal collection "is the largest and only collection relating to a person who is still incarcerated."